eacoeytaux/nautical/README.md

 in DEBUG_MODE:

-    Show bumpers and normals with 'B'
+- show bumpers and normals with 'B'

 TODOs: